 The treatment of acne fulminans includes quite a few different methods such as –

-- Medications in the form of oral antibiotics to treat the acne bacterial infections
+- Oral antibiotics to treat the acne bacterial infections

-- Prescribing pain medications to subdue the joint pain
+- Prescription medications to subdue the joint pain

 - Surgery involving cosmetic restoration